sooprim/User-Feedback-System/README.md

 ## User Feedback System

-This project was made with Next.js, which is a react-based web application, alongside using JSON server which simulates a backend.
+This project was made with Next.js, which is a react-based web application that also utilizes bootstrap, alongside using JSON server which simulates a backend.

 ## Getting Started